kanui624/baklavegan/README.md

 This site is still in development.
 However, if you are a recruiter or employer you can view my currently written code or view what has been deployed at https://baklavegan.vercel.app/ to experience the UI in it's current state.

 If you are interested in my work or would like to hire me you can reach me at marley.kanui@gmail.com.
-Thank you
+Thank you.